dan-v/pelican-blog/content/2013-08-07-bitcoin-brainwallet-dictionary-attack.rst

 .. _Github: https://github.com/dan-v/bruteforce-bitcoin-brainwallet
 .. _dictionary: http://downloads.skullsecurity.org/passwords/english.txt.bz2

-Here are the addresses I found with this particular dictionary.
-Apparently this dictionary has duplicate words, so a little cleanup was required.
+Here are the brainwallets I found with this particular dictionary.
+Note: Apparently this dictionary has duplicate words, so a little cleanup was required.

 .. code-block:: text